hanzongxi/RSIQA/README.md

 ### Experimental results

 The comparative results with 17 STOAs are in the Compare_17STOA.zip, where their predicted mos on NPHD and test code are provided.
 The test code of compuatational time and performance with and without region selectivee strategy are in Compare_time_perf.zip.
 The computaional time and performance comparsion of RSIQA with BNIQM on NNID are in Compare_on_nnid.zip.
 The visual comparsion of various LIEAs are in the Compare_LIEA.zip.
-Deciphered source codes of NPE, LIME, SRLLIE, SRIE, PIE are in LIEA_source_code.zip, which are not easily found elsewhere.
+Source codes of NPE, LIME, SRLLIE, SRIE, PIE are in LIEA_source_code.zip.

 ### Additional points we don‘t explain in the paper
 Q1: Why use the highlight suppressing feature set?
 Not every night-time scene contains highlights.